 Child Protection: This is where the Initial Child Protection Conference (ICPC) has convened and the child/children have been made subject to Child Protection Plans under one of the following categories: Neglect, Emotional, Physical or Sexual Harm.
 The social worker will determine whether any court orders are required to protect the child/children.

-Children and Young Person Services: All children’s services falls under this category, which includes needs assessment, family support, special needs, disabilities and child protection.
+Children and Young Person Services: All children’s services fall under this category, which includes needs assessment, family support, special needs, disabilities and child protection.

 Children and Families.